aitanagoca/Mastodon-Dynamo-App/README.md

 ### (PART 5) Spark Stateful transformations with state variables

+From the output, we can conclude that the application is functioning correctly.
+It’s successfully capturing users and their associated number of toots in real-time.
+The data includes the user’s name and the count of toots they have made.
+The users are sorted by the number of toots they have made, with the user having the most toots listed first.

 <img width="383" alt="Captura de pantalla 2024-03-14 a les 14 33 09" src="https://github.com/aitanagoca/Mastodon-Dynamo-App/assets/92036724/5dbb0a21-bf05-47f7-88aa-019404d3cfa5">

 <img width="383" alt="Captura de pantalla 2024-03-14 a les 14 33 19" src="https://github.com/aitanagoca/Mastodon-Dynamo-App/assets/92036724/e5c05208-c145-494a-96c5-d9a1d1294ada">